NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 }
 ```

-For a full description of the response object please take a look at [Programmatic API section of this guide](/dashboard/user-guide/programmatic-interface.html).
+For a full description of the response object please take a look at the [Programmatic API section of this guide](/dashboard/user-guide/programmatic-interface.html).

-There are times when HTTP call could fail, such as access denied or internal server error.
+There are times when the HTTP call could fail, such as access denied or internal server error.
 You can
 also listen on the @skills-report-error event to handle these situations.

 ``` js{4}